Cleveland students accused of attacking bus driver, teacher on way back from Cedar Point trip

-CLEVELAND-- What should have been a fun day at Cedar Point turned criminal for several Cleveland students after police reports say they attacked a teacher, bus driver and attempted to open emergency exists on a moving bus.
+CLEVELAND-- What should have been a fun day at Cedar Point turned criminal for several Cleveland students after police reports say they threatened to shoot a teacher and bus driver.

-It's just the start of a long Cleveland Metropolitan School District Police report, that describes an 8 p.m. bus ride which states three students used racial, homophobic slurs; and threw water bottles, and Nutri-Grain bars at a teacher and bus driver.
+It's just the start of a long Cleveland Metropolitan School District Police report.
+It describes a Tuesday bus ride around 8 p.m. which states several students used racial and homophobic slurs, threw water bottles and Nutri-Grain bars at the heads of adults, in addition to attempting to open the back door emergency exit of the moving bus.

-According to the report, the incident began when the boys were attacking two girls in a similar manner who were moved to the front of the bus.

 Although the incident happened in Vermilion it was not until Sheffield Village where the bus exited I-90 and several police departments responded.